Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

 - System management
   - Filesystem compression (SquashFS) has been applied to the ramdisk partition.
   - F2FS filesystem has been adopted for writable partitions.
-  - D-Bus message marshalling operations have been optimized.
+  - D-Bus message marshaling operations have been optimized.
 - Device and sensor management
   - Hardware abstraction layer (HAL) for device and sensor modules has been refactored.
   - HAL test cases have been developed.